HI-IDN/VEL113F/timeline.md

 - Slides on [Linear Programming](./ClassicalMethods/LinearOptimization.pdf)
 - TBL (iRAT/tRAT) on Linear Programming

-#### Reminder for Thursday lecture
+#### Reminder for Wednesday lecture

-I'd like to clarify a few key aspects regarding the homework for next Thursday class and offer some
+I'd like to clarify a few key aspects regarding the homework for next Wednesday's class and offer some reminders:
-reminders:

-- **Gurobi iRAT**: Kindly complete the Gurobi iRAT by Thursday morning.
+- **Gurobi iRAT**: Kindly complete the Gurobi iRAT by Wednesday morning.
 This foundational task will be a springboard for our subsequent class activities.
 - **tRAT Discussion**: We'll start our session by comparing notes on the Gurobi iRAT and diving into the tRAT collaboratively.
 This should take no more than 5 minutes, so make sure to be on time.